White Dove, OC-17, by Benjamin Moore is a favorite warm white paint color of ours. Learn how you can use this soft white in your home.

 Yes, if you’re looking for a warm white, look no further than White Dove.
 Bursting with creamy undertones, White Dove is a very soft white.
 On a 0-100 scale, (with 0 being pure black and 100 being pure white) White Dove has a Light Reflective Value of 85.38.

-Next to other popular white paint colors, White Dove has a slight yellow tint to it, however, when by itself, you only notice a soft white, free of all yellow undertones.
+Next to other popular shades of white paint, White Dove has a slight yellow tint to it, however, when by itself, you only notice a soft white, free of all yellow undertones.

 Is white dove a good wall color?